makerdao/testchain/README.md

 ## Deploying changes to contract code

-When the deploy script is run, it copies ABI files and output addresses of deployment contracts to file in `out/` directory.
+When the deploy script is run, it copies ABI files and output addresses of deployment contracts to a file in `out/` directory.
 These can be copied into the source code of applications working with the test chain as you see fit.

-This output file can be in different format depending on `-o, --output` option.
+This output file can be in different formats depending on `-o, --output` option.

  * `-o json` - creates `out/addresses.json` file in JSON format
- * `-o env` - creates `out/addresses` file with bash script that setting variables to ENV params.
+ * `-o env` - creates `out/addresses` file with bash script that exports the addresses as environment variables
  * `-o yaml` - creates `out/addresses.yaml` file in YAML format
  * `-o path/to/output/config.any --template path/to/config.template` - will copy config file to `path/to/output/config.any` and replace all placeholders there.

 ### Configuration file template

-If you need to configure your application using custom config file you could do this using config template.
+If you need to configure your application using a custom config file you could do this using config template.

 1. Create config template file somewhere ex: `your/project/path/config/local.template` with this content:
 ```